Employment Tribunal Legal Fees and Costs

 There may be other funding options available, such as cover under a Legal Expenses Insurance policy or we may consider entering into a Damages Based Agreement with you.
 These options will be discussed with you at your first appointment.

 In some cases, we may consider entering into a Damages Based Agreement (DBA) with you.
 In order to consider this, we will have to assess the viability of your case before agreeing to accept it.
 We will have to assess the prospects of your case being successful and the potential value of your claim before agreeing to accept it.
-This initial assessment will typically take between 2-3 hours, and depending on the complexity of your case, could be conducted free of charge (although we reserve the right to charge up to £750 excluding VAT for particularly complex cases).
+This initial assessment will typically take between 2-3 hours, and depending on the complexity of your case, could be conducted free of charge (although we reserve the right to charge up to £750 excluding VAT at 20% for particularly complex cases).

 You will be required to pay us a percentage of any settlement received or award made in your favour if the claim is settled or if you are successful, as per the terms of the DBA.